-Grabenstetter started with Sealed Air’s main website.
-She noticed that because customers from all industries and sizes visit the site, it was often difficult for them to find exactly what they were looking for.
-“They had to already come in knowing quite a bit about packaging to even start their journey,” says Grabenstetter.
+The marketing team started with Sealed Air’s main website.
+Because customers from all industries and sizes visit the site, it was often difficult for them to find exactly what they were looking for.
+“They had to already come in knowing quite a bit about packaging to even start their journey,” says Giaimo.

-To guide customers toward the right packaging solutions, Grabenstetter and her team looked to build buyer consideration journeys.
+To guide customers toward the right packaging solutions, the team looked to build buyer consideration journeys.
 “Rather than just beautifully presenting the total Sealed Air story, we wanted customers to dig into the parts that were going to be most relevant to their industry or type of operation.”

 The first step was implementing smart search capabilities.
-Working alongside Adobe Consulting Services, Grabenstetter and her team analyzed customer behaviors as they reimagined the website journey on their existing Adobe Experience Manager Sites platform.
-“Adobe has been great provocateurs of the right types of questions,” says Grabenstetter.
+Working alongside Adobe Professional Services, the team analyzed customer behaviors as they reimagined the website journey on their existing Adobe Experience Manager Sites platform.
+“Adobe has been great provocateurs of the right types of questions,” says Giaimo.
 “They’ve helped us come back to our goal of making it simple and effortless for our customers.”